heptarch/heptarch.github.io/drafts/dogs.md

 b = 1 - \frac{1}{\langle \beta\ rangle}
 $$

+When you win, you still get information about the opponent's distribution, but the update is more delicate.

 ## Putting it all together

 So, let's summarize how to play in the simple case of a homogenous point process and the various approximations we've used above.